mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 In this page, we will share you the differences and what sets [*RepoDb*](https://github.com/mikependon/RepoDb) apart from [*Dapper*](https://github.com/StackExchange/Dapper).
 We tried our best to make a *1-to-1* comparisson for most area.
 This page will hopefully help you decide as a developer to choose *RepoDb* as your micro-ORM (*with compelling reason*).

-> All the contents of this page is written by the author itself.
+> All the contents of this page is written by the *RepoDb* author itself.
 Our knowledge to *Dapper* is not that deep enough when compared to our knowledge with *RepoDb*.
 So, please allow yourselves to *check* or *comments* right away if you think we made this page bias for *RepoDb*.
 Please do a pull-requests for any change!

 **Disclaimer:**

 This page may not be updated with the latest features of *Dapper* (ASAP).
-We are not tracking the *Dapper*, but we know what happened on *RepoDb*.
+We are not tracking the *Dapper*!
 To protect the integrity, we are happy if somebody from the community could immediately take an action (before us) to update this page with *Dapper* updates.

 ## Before we begin